Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-hypermetrodomain/README.rst

 ------

 * UNKNOWN on invalid responses or responses with error codes.
-* WARN if HyperMetrodomain running status is not equal to "Normal".
+* WARN if HyperMetroDomain running status is not equal to "Normal".

 Perfdata / Metrics